Doctor of Musical Arts

 A graduate student from the University of Southern California receiving his doctor of musical arts degree in 2011.

-The doctor of musical arts (DMA) is a doctoral academic degree in music.
+A Doctor of Musical Arts (abbreviated DMA) is a professional doctoral degree in music.
+For survey and census purposes, it is also classified as a research doctorate by the National Science Foundation (NSF) in order to distinguish it from the Doctor of Medicine (MD) and other degrees that endow its recipients authority to practice in a specific profession (medicine, law, etc.).

+Like a PhD, the DMA is a terminal degree, but it focuses on the performance disciplines of music rather than on music research (i.e. a graduate in musicology would earn a PhD as opposed to a DMA).
 The DMA combines advanced studies in an applied area of specialization (usually music performance, music composition, or conducting) with graduate-level academic study in subjects such as music history, music theory, or music education.
-The DMA degree usually takes about three to four years of full-time study to complete (in addition to the master's and bachelor's degrees), preparing students to be professional performers, conductors, and composers.
+The DMA degree typically takes three to four years of full-time study to complete (in addition to bachelor's and master's degrees), preparing graduates to become professional performers, conductors, and composers.
 As a terminal degree, the DMA qualifies its recipient to work in university, college, and conservatory teaching/research positions.

+Northwestern University, the University of Michigan, and the University of Rochester were the first to offer the DMA degree, which was approved by the National Association of Schools of Music in 1952.

-Students seeking doctoral training in musicology, teaching, leadership, music administration or music theory typically enter a doctor of music education (DME) or PhD program, rather than a DMA program.
+Students seeking doctoral training in musicology, teaching, leadership, music administration, or music theory typically enter a Doctor of Music Education (DME) or PhD program, rather than a DMA program.
+The DMA degree is sometimes also abbreviated as DMusA or AMusD.

-Terminology

-The degree is also abbreviated as DMusA or AMusD.
-For the related degree doctor of music education, the abbreviation is DMusE or EMusD.
-For the related degree doctor of arts, the abbreviation DA is used.

 Types

-A large number of US institutions offer the DMA degree.
+Approximately 15% of all US institutions accredited by NASM (National Association of Schools of Music) offer the DMA degree.
 The PhD and DME are generally considered to be more research oriented, while other doctorates may place more emphasis on practical applications and/or include a performance component.
 Such distinctions among degree types are not always so clear-cut, however.
 For instance, most programs include traditional research training and culminate in a written dissertation, regardless of degree designation.
 The music education degree can be a DME, DMA or PhD, each comprising similar research-oriented programs.
 Also, music education PhD programs may include performance-oriented tracks.
 In composition, one may study for either the DMA or the PhD, depending on the institution.
 The PhD is the standard doctorate in music theory, musicology, music therapy, and ethnomusicology.